davidaramant/buddhabrot/docs/design.md

 - The system shall expose endpoints or equivalents for:
 	- Downloading the `boundary file`.
 	- Uploading a batch of points (bulk insert) and its associated batch metadata.
-	- Downloading points with optional `minEscapeTime` filtering.
+	- Downloading all points or only the points in a single escape-time bucket.
 	- Retrieving all batch metadata records.

 ### Data Model (Logical)